nirtyj/algorithms/leetcode/src/com/leetcode/sliding_window/notes/sliding_window.md

    - FindAllAnagramsInAString_LC438
    - FruitIntoBacketsSlidingWindow_LC904
    - MaxConsecutiveOnesIII_LC1004
+   - GetEqualSubstringsWithinBudget_LC1208
+   - CountNumberOfNiceArrays_LC1248
    - NumberOfSubstringsContainingAllThreeChar_LC1358
    - LongestContinuousSubarrayWithAbsoluteDiffLessThanorEqualtoLimit_LC1438
 2. Fast & Catch up (slow pointer jumps & resets independently to the fast based on a condition)
+   - ***Use a deque to store the jump values of start pointer***
    - SubstringWithConcatenationOfAllWords_LC30
 3. Fast & Lagging (slow pointer moves along with the fast based on a constant window size)
    - PermutationsInAString_LC567